 Texarkana, TX, police share images of bank robber

-Texarkana, TX, police share images of bank robber - KXXV-TV News Channel 25 - Central Texas News and Weather for Waco, Temple, Killeen Authorities say the man pointed a pistol at a Wells Fargo Bank teller and demanded money from a cash drawer.
-Witnesses told police he was dressed in all black.
+Texarkana, TX, police share images of bank robber - KSWO, Lawton, OK- Wichita Falls, TX: News, Weather, Sports.
+ABC, 24/7, Telemundo - Authorities say the man pointed a pistol at a Wells Fargo Bank teller and demanded money from a cash drawer.

 Comments